-Staged by Mickie Driver, or by Libby Stuart in Scotland, and their teams of professional entertainers who have a wonderful ability to connect with often very frail and poorly people, these afternoons bring fun, joy and laughter to veterans who are unable to get out and about.
+Staged by Annie Riley and a team of professional entertainers who have a wonderful ability to connect with often very frail and poorly people, these afternoons bring fun, joy and laughter to veterans who are unable to get out and about.

 Televisions, Television Licences and Tablets